NunoXu/nunoxu.github.io/README.md

-# Personal Webpage
+# Personal WebPage

-A webpage to provide my professional and academic background.
+This is a personal webpage to showcase academic and professional background.

+# Template used:

+This page uses the template [Freelancer](http://jekyllthemes.io/theme/22012350/freelancer-theme)